ENux-Distro/ENux/ABOUT-NEXTYEAR.md

 - Needs to be studied very hard for a good high-school

 What has LGS got to do with **ENux** you might ask.
-Well since I need to study extremely hard to get into an high-school which focuses on science, maths, programming, building and etc. During that time period, because you need to study very hard, you need to sacrifice from things like your hobbies.
+Well since I need to study extremely hard to get into an high-school which focuses on science, maths, programming, building and etc. During that time period, because you need to study very hard, you need to work less from things like your hobbies.
-For my case, I need to sacrifice **ENux** during that time period.
+For my case, I need to work less **ENux** during that time period.

 ## What does this mean for ENux

 During that time, ENux won't actually be frozen, I'll still try to release minor updates on my free time.
-But my free time is going to be like maximum 3-5 hours per week.

 This means that:
 - No major ground-breaking features won't be added during this time period